How to Design Your Own Website in 2026

 Let’s start with the first item on that list: choosing a platform.

-No.1 | What’s website builder should I use? or small business?
+No.1 | What website platform should I use for my small business?

-↳ Squarespace, Wix, Bluehost… These are all examples of website design platforms.
+↳ Squarespace, Wordpress, Wix, Bluehost… These are all examples of website design platforms.
 And the good news?
 You don’t have to know how to code to create your website!
-I haven’t tried them all, but I can attest that Squarespace is fantastic!
-One of THE main reasons I use Squarespace to build on is ease of use for my clients once I handoff their newly created website to them.

 ↳ PLUS, their IT team is top notch!
 I’ve worked with many IT teams in various work settings, and Squarespace’s support team is beats them all.
 They make you feel heard, understood, and best of all —> not ridiculous for reaching out to ask WHATEVER question related to your Squarespace website that you may have!